 Though you don't have the rest of the essay, suffice it to say that just about all of the points here were raised earlier in the body of the essay, though not in so close a context, and never with the refrain "before that night" to build momentum.

-While, again, this is an example of what's generally considered to be a basic form of conclusion, summaries can do a lot of work for an argument when they're structured effectively.
+Even though this is an example of what's generally considered to be a basic form of conclusion, as you can see, summaries can do a lot of work for an argument when they're structured effectively.

-3. Expansion Approach
+3. The Expansion Approach